sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ## Suggesting signatures: type profiling

-Idea: Instrument code in production, see what types are passed, log them, aggregate them.
+Idea: Instrument code in production or tests, see what types are passed, log them, aggregate them.

 ---
 ## Suggesting signatures: type profiling